-What is it that a business intelligence consultant actually does, aside from collect an indecently large paycheck?
-Well, he needs to do quite a bit actually to earn said paycheck.
-Among other services the business intelligence consultant needs to be prepared to:
+What exactly does a business intelligence consultant do, aside from collecting an indecently large paycheck?
+Well, he actually needs to do a lot of work to earn that paycheck!

-In addition, the business intelligence consultant must also be prepared to serve as technical backup to business teems whenever it is required, as well as oversee business meetings and determine project milestones and technical requirements.
+In addition, the business intelligence consultant must also be prepared to serve as technical backup to business teams whenever it is required, as well as oversee business meetings and determine project milestones and technical requirements.

-Increasingly, business intelligence consultants are urging companies to revamp their structures to include both big data technologies traditional data warehouse architectures into a single integrated whole.
-It is this combination of both types of data management into one which distinguishes the big data warehouse.
+Increasingly, business intelligence consultants are urging companies to revamp their structures to include both big data technologies and traditional data warehouse architectures into a single integrated system.This combination of both types of data management into one distinguishes the big data warehouse.